PipesAndFiltersProject/DirWatcher/README.md

 DDirWatcher is a demonstration of how `ProcessorNode` component can be used to create distributed systems based on the selected architectural style.

-It took about 2 working days (within 4-5 calendar days) to implement DDirWatcher.
-At least a half day was wasted in trying to get `boost::property_tree` to do the XML marshalling, so that time could have been saved if a wiser selection had been made in the beginning.
-After struggling with property_tree, I switched to using [tinyxml2](https://github.com/leethomason/tinyxml2) library which was better in this case.
+It took only about 2 work days (within 4-5 calendar days) to implement DDirWatcher on top of ProcessorNode.
+Obviously knowing ProcessorNode helped in the speedy development.

-## Usage
+## Usage scenario

 A group of software developers in an office space want to be explicitly aware of who is working with which components (source code files) of the system.
 Of course you can always check the git for committed changes in the git server.
 But what about those changes which haven't yet been committed and pushed to central repository?